accessor-io/ens.tools/src/COMPREHENSIVE-FEATURES.md

-# Comprehensive ENS Enterprise Management Features
+# Comprehensive ens.tools Features

 ## 🎯 Complete Implementation Guide

-This document details all the production-ready features now available in the ENS Enterprise Management System, following standards from github.com/accessor-io/naming-convention-toolkit and official ENS specifications.
+This document details all the production-ready features now available in ens.tools, following standards from github.com/accessor-io/naming-convention-toolkit and official ENS specifications.

 ---